SamuelL116/alx-system_engineering-devops/0x02-shell_redirections/README.md

 removes all letters c and C from input.
 21. reverse its input
 22. displays all users and their home directories, sorted by users
+23. finds all empty files and directories in the current directory and all sub-directories.